raid-guild/RIPs/.github/ISSUE_TEMPLATE/championship.md

 ## Success criteria

-Comment within this issue before moving to membership the realization of the following success criteria:
+Comment within this issue, before moving to membership, the realization of the following success criteria:

+1. Apprentice period of 60 days.
-1. Successfully join at least 1 raid or RIP.
-This include raids or RIPs completed within the first 60 days as well as raids or RIPs still in progress (provided the member is in good standing on that project).
+2. Successfully join at least 1 raid or RIP.
+This includes raids or RIPs completed as well as raids or RIPs still in progress (provided the apprentice is in good standing on that project).
-2. Attend at least 2 Guild meetings, including Roundtable and Raider Roundup.
+3. Attend at least 2 core Guild meetings, currently includes Roundtable, Raider Roundup, or Token Talk.
-3. Demonstrate shared values with the Guild (at the discretion of the DAO).
+4. Demonstrate shared values with the Guild (at the discretion of the DAO).